w3c/svgwg/master/paths.md

 <h3 id="PathElementImplementationNotes">Implementation notes</h3>

 <p>A conforming SVG user agent must implement features that use path data
-according to the following details:</p>
+according to the following details:

 <h4 id="ArcOutOfRangeParameters">Out-of-range elliptical arc parameters</h4>

 <p>Arbitrary numerical values are permitted for all elliptical arc parameters
-(other than the boolean flags), but user agents must make the following adjustments for invalid values when rendering curves or calculating their geometry:</p>
+(other than the boolean flags), but user agents must make the following adjustments for invalid values when rendering curves or calculating their geometry:

 <ul>
   <li>
     <p>If the endpoint (<strong>x</strong>, <strong>y</strong>) of the segment
     is identical to the current point
-    (e.g., the endpoint of the previous segment), then this is equivalent to omitting the elliptical arc segment entirely.</p>
+    (e.g., the endpoint of the previous segment), then this is equivalent to omitting the elliptical arc segment entirely.
   </li>
   <li>
     <p>If either <strong>rx</strong> or <strong>ry</strong> is 0,
-    then this arc is treated as a straight line segment (a "lineto") joining the endpoints.</p>
+    then this arc is treated as a straight line segment (a "lineto") joining the endpoints.
   </li>
   <li>
     <p>If either <strong>rx</strong> or <strong>ry</strong>
     have negative signs, these are dropped;
-    the absolute value is used instead.</p>
+    the absolute value is used instead.
   </li>
   <li>
     <p>If <strong>rx</strong>, <strong>ry</strong> and <strong>x-axis-rotation</strong>